yapic/yapic/docs/tutorial.md

    17/50 [=========>....................] - ETA: 27s - loss: 1.7165 - accuracy:    5.5103
    ```
    * Training progress is also logged to *loss.csv*.
-   * The best performing model (the model with the lowest validation loss)
-     is repeatedly saved as *model.h5*.
+   * The best performing model (the model with the lowest validation loss) is repeatedly saved as *model.h5*.

   The *loss* of training data and validation data is continuously written to *loss.csv* file.
 You can open this file in any spreadsheet software (e.g. MS Excel) and plot *loss* and *validation_loss*:
   ![](img/tutorial_loss_screenshot.png)
   You see that the model initially learns to predict the data (the loss decreases).
 But from time to time, the curve falls back to a higher loss and training process starts again.
-You can also see, that training loss tends to be a bit lower than validation loss (overfitting).
+You can also see, that training loss tends to be a bit lower than validation loss.
+The shape of the loss curve is very dependent on the dataset you process.

   Please note that at the end of the 500 interations the validation loss is higher than some iterations earlier.
 YAPiC only stores the best performing model parameters, i.e. the model with lowest validation loss over the whole training period.

 ## Apply your model

-After the training process, the *model.h5* file contains the best performing model,
-i.e. the model with best performance on the validation dataset.
-You have two options how to apply your model: Either you can run your model on a
-set of tif images by using YAPiC command line tool (the one you used for training)
-or you can export your model to run it in ImageJ/Fiji by using [DeepimageJ plugin](https://deepimagej.github.io/deepimagej/).
+After the training process, the *model.h5* file contains the best performing model, i.e. the model with best performance on the validation dataset.
+You have two options how to apply your model: Either you can run your model on a set of tif images by using YAPiC command line tool (the one you used for training) or you can export your model to run it in ImageJ/Fiji by using [DeepimageJ plugin](https://deepimagej.github.io/deepimagej/).
 We tested YAPiC trained models with DeepimageJ versions 1.0.1. and 1.2.0.

 ### Apply model using YAPiC command line tool
 Apply your model to the images